 - Gentle: This is an oil that anyone can use, even young children.

-Because of its superior moisturizing, hydrating, and conditioning properties, we’ve added coconut oil to the following five products.
-Let us know what you think!
+Because of its superior moisturizing, hydrating, and conditioning properties, we’ve added coconut oil to five of our favorite products.

 Serena Gordon, “Coconut Oil May Help Fight Childhood Penumonia,” US News and World Report, October 30, 2008, http://health.usnews.com/health-news/managing-your-healthcare/treatment/articles/2008/10/30/coconut-oil-may-help-fight-childhood-pneumonia.